 Mosquito Bay’s displays are threatened, however.
 Bright artificial light from nearby developments can outshine the natural glow.
 Pollution, destruction of mangrove trees, dredging, land development, and overuse of the bay’s water can kill the fragile dinoflagellates.
 “We can’t let the lights go out,” says Grasso.
 “The magic of Mosquito Bay should live on forever.”

 Planning your Visit to the Bio Bay

-What you can do to preserve the Bioluminescent Bay
+What you can do to helps us preserve the Bioluminescent Bay

 - Do not swim in the bio bay.
 It is against the law, responsible tour guides will not allow you to swim.
-Any chemicals you apply to your skin such as bug repellent, lotions, etc. will harm the ecosystem of the bio bay.
+Any chemicals you apply to your skin such as bug repellent, lotions, etc. could cause harm to the delicate balance of the bio bay.

-- Only book tours with licensed approved tour operators.
-Tour guides that allow you to swim are breaking the law and not showing respect or love for the island, please do not go in the water just because they let you in, you can choose to protect the bio bay for future generations.
+- Only book tours with licensed tour operators.
+Tour guides that allow you to swim are breaking the law and not showing respect or love for the island.
+If you’re on a kayak, you can touch the water to see the “starry lights” come to life against your skin.

-- No trash or any objects on the Bio Bay – Please refrain from throwing any type of objects on the water during your tour.
-The smallest object, can or piece of trash can kill thousands of the precious little “dinos” that create this night show.
+- Please refrain from throwing any type of objects, food or trash on the water during your tour.
+The smallest object, can or piece of trash can kill thousands of the precious little “dinos” that create the night show.

 Interactive Moon Phase Calendar

 Use the following interactive calendar to plan your trip around new moon phases, when it is darkest at night, so you can maximize your bioluminescent bay experience.
 Choose a month, year, then click "Go".